RGB Docs

 Invoices

-This section explores how invoices are structured and operate within a particular contract.
+This section explores how invoices are structured and operate within a particular .
 The initial focus is on RGB identifiers, which are integral to the operation of the system and may be encountered by users in various forms.
-These identifiers are unique to each component of the system, including contracts, assets, and interfaces, ensuring a standardized method of identification throughout the system.
+These identifiers are unique to each component of the system, including contracts and assets, ensuring a standardized method of identification throughout the system.

-Each element within the system, be it a contract, schema, interface, interface Implementation, or asset is assigned a unique identifier.
-These identifiers are not arbitrary strings but are carefully encoded using base58, a method chosen for its efficiency and readability.
-Furthermore, these identifiers are prefixed with a descriptor (in the form of a URL or URN) indicating their type, such as rgb: .
-This prefixing strategy ensures clarity regarding the nature of each identifier, preventing confusion with other URLs and misuse.
+Each element within the system, be it a contract, schema or asset, is assigned a unique identifier.
+These identifiers are prefixed with a descriptor (in the form of a URL or URN) indicating their type, such as rgb:, which clarifies their nature.

 Enhancing Human Readability through Chunking